 - Crab-Stuffed Chicken Breasts

-- 2 small boneless, skinless chicken breasts (about ¾ pound)
+- 2 small boneless skinless chicken breast halves - (approximately ¾ pound)

 - Salt and freshly ground black pepper

-- 1 bunch thin asparagus (about 1 pound), tough ends trimmed
+- 1 bunch asparagus - medium width, about 1 pound, tough ends trimmed

 - 3 tablespoons unsalted butter